rhiever/TwitterFollowBot/README.md

 ##Usage

-###Setting up the bot
+###Configuring the bot

 Before running the bot, you must first set it up so it can connect to the Twitter API.
 Edit config.txt and fill in the missing Twitter information:

     OAUTH_TOKEN:
     OAUTH_SECRET:
     CONSUMER_KEY:
     CONSUMER_SECRET:
     TWITTER_HANDLE:
     ALREADY_FOLLOWED_FILE:already-followed.txt
     FOLLOWERS_FILE:followers.txt
     FOLLOWS_FILE:following.txt
+    USERS_KEEP_FOLLOWING:
+    USERS_KEEP_UNMUTED:
+    USERS_KEEP_MUTED:

-You can change the "FILE" names and locations if you want to store that information elsewhere on your computer.
+You can change the `FILE` entries if you want to store that information elsewhere on your computer.

+Add comma-separated Twitter user IDs to the `USERS_KEEP_*` entries to:

+* `USERS_KEEP_FOLLOWING`: Keep following these users even if they don't follow you back.

+* `USERS_KEEP_UNMUTED`: Keep these users unmuted (i.e., you receive a mobile notification when they tweet)

+* `USERS_KEEP_MUTED`: Keep these users muted (i.e., you don't receive a mobile notification when they tweet)

+For example:

+    ...
+    FOLLOWS_FILE:following.txt
+    USERS_KEEP_FOLLOWING:1234,1235,1236
+    USERS_KEEP_UNMUTED:
+    ...

+You can look up a users' Twitter ID [here](http://tweeterid.com/).

+###Create an instance of the bot

 To create an instance of the bot: